ma11hew28/dotfiles/README.md

        cd ~/projects/dotfiles

 3. Change the values of `name` and `email` in `config/git/config`.
-4. Optional: Create a file named `zshrc_private` for any private commands.
+4. Optional: Create a file named `zshrc_private` for your private commands.
-5. Back up these files and directories because step 6 replaces them.
+5. Back up these files and directories because the next step replaces them.
    - `~/.config/git/config`
    - `~/.config/git/ignore`
    - `~/.vim`